blankworker1/ENTROPY/README.md

 ENTROPY — the brand

-The Entropy Collection — the 21 suits as a body of work
+The Entropy Collection —  limited edition of garments as a body of work

 Entropy Jacket №01 to №21  — each individual garment